erodola/DLAI-s2-2021/README.md

 ### News

 - **13/04/2021:** Midterm evaluations are [available](https://github.com/erodola/DLAI-s2-2021/raw/main/midterm/evaluations.pdf).
 Remember, those evaluations *will not* influence the final grade; you can ask for clarifications about your solution in the lab session tomorrow, 14/04/2021.
-- **30/03/2021:** We will have a **theoretical lecture instead of the lab session** on March 31st.
-Then, no lecture on April 1st due to Easter period.
-The week after, on April 8th, there will be the **self-evaluation test** (not graded).

 ### Logistics